 - Get plenty of rest, exercise, and nutrition in the two weeks before the EA exam.
 Don't focus on studying.
 Instead, review your notes to get an overall feel for the main points of the test.
 Don't cram in the last two weeks.
 It will prove counter-productive.

-- On test day, arrive early to your test site, get situated, and remember to take deep breathes.
+- On test day, arrive early to your test site, get situated, and remember to take deep breaths.
 A relaxed, confident attitude will put you at ease, and help you focus on the test without distractions and worrying.

 - After the test, get plenty of rest and unwind.
-You'll be waiting several weeks or months before the IRS releases your grades.

 - Use your great tax knowledge.
 Tackle those more difficult tax returns.
 Get familiar with IRS collections, appeals, and audit processes.
 Network with other enrolled agents and CPAs to discuss the lastest developments in federal and state tax issues.